grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-This clearly does not support support displaying multiple digits (as we just proved, because the Statement saying they are supported turned out false).
-So let's evolve the code to handle this case:
+This clearly does not support displaying multiple digits (as we just proved, because the Statement saying they are supported turned out false).
+So let's change the code to handle this case:

 ```csharp
 public class Calculator
 {
  public const string InitialValue = "0";
  private int _result = InitialValue;

  public void Enter(DigitKeys digit)
  {
   _result *= 10;